droglenc/NCMTH107/resources/Syllabus-Current.md

 1. Construct and interpret the results from a hypothesis test for one- and two-sample quantitative and categorical data situations; and
 1. Communicate statistical results and ideas in a succinct and informative manner.

-This course fullfills that Quantitative Reasoning requirement in the [General Education Program](https://my.northland.edu/faculty/fac-academic-programs/){:target="_blank"} because you will:
+This course fulfills that Quantitative Reasoning requirement in the [General Education Program](https://my.northland.edu/faculty/fac-academic-programs/){:target="_blank"} because you will:

 * Communicate mathematical information symbolically, visually, numerically, and verbally;
 * Use statistical or mathematical models in solving problems; and